What to Expect at a NACIS Meeting

 - If you have any questions while at the meeting, stop by the registration desk, or ask a member of the NACIS leadership.
-They’ve got ribbons on their name tags indicating they’re a Board Member or Director.
+They have ribbons on their name tags indicating that they’re a Board Member or Director.
 They’re here to help you!

 - Many people start arriving on Tuesday, and often hang out in the hotel lobby or bar as they get in, hoping to locate fellow attendees and strike up a conversation.
-The registration table is open and will be located in the Foyer near the conference sessions.
-Check out the online program for the details of an informal Tuesday night meetup to go and find dinner with other NACIS attendees.
+You can check in at the registration table, located in the foyer near the conference sessions.
+Check out the online program for the details of an informal Tuesday night meetup to go out and socialize with other NACIS attendees.

 - Wednesday starts out with Practical Cartography Day (or “PCD”), an optional all-day event that requires separate registration from the main conference.
-PCD is a popular venue where leading members of the cartographic community present tips, tricks, techniques, and advice on the day-to-day work of mapmaking.
+PCD is a popular venue where leading members of the cartographic community present tips, tricks, techniques, and advice on practical map-making in all its formats and mediums.

-- After the speaker, there’s a reception in the Map Gallery, where students and professionals hang up their latest creations.
+- After the speaker’s presentation, there’s a reception in the Map Gallery, where students and professionals hang up their latest creations.
 You and your fellow attendees vote on the winner of the Student Map and Poster Competition.

 - Snacks and coffee are available in the morning for PCD attendees.

 - Lunch is provided for those who have registered for PCD.

 - Dinner is on your own.

 - Snacks and a cash bar are available at the Map Gallery reception.

-- There are typically four sessions during the day: two before lunch and two after, with short breaks between.
+- There are typically four sessions during the day: two before lunch and two after, with short breaks between each set.
 There are multiple tracks running concurrently, so you’ll have to choose what you most want to see.

 - Most sessions feature several presentations, each about 15–20 minutes, including questions from the audience at the end.
 There are also panel sessions, group discussions, and other formats for engagement.